A guide to the tricky sound that defines Beijing

 “Qunar (去哪儿, Where to)?”
 Beijing cabbies typically ask when they pick up a fare.
 But the out-of-town rider who replies “Qianmenr” en route to catching an exhibition at the Dashilar hutongs is likely to earn blank eyes of scorn from these natives of the capital.

 The “er” sound, represented by the character 儿, is as closely associated with Beijing’s dialect as politics is with its taxi drivers, and pingshu commentary with its radio shows.
-Although other northern Chinese dialects—such as that of Dongbei—feature 儿 afterwords, Beijing’s rhotic patter has been made iconic by cultural exports like crosstalk.
+Although other northern Chinese dialects—such as that of the Northeast (Dongbei)—feature 儿 afterwords, Beijing’s rhotic patter has been made iconic by cultural exports like crosstalk.

-Beijingers typically explain that adding 儿 to words, or erhua (儿化), serves to indicate the size, the cuteness, or one’s fondness of the object, or just to better the flow of conversation.
+Beijingers typically explain that adding 儿 to words, a process known as erhua (儿化), serves to indicate the size, the cuteness, or one’s fondness of the object, or just to better the flow of conversation.
 The rules of what can and cannot be erhua, though, are notoriously inconsistent: Why, for instance, can a restaurant be called fanguanr (饭馆儿), while a museum must be bowuguan (博物馆)?

 According to Shi Yi, a Beijing native and Chinese instructor at Peking University, the rules for erhua are mostly intuitive.
 Still, she attempts to categorize three broad functions of 儿 to help non-natives understand where it can be used—or at least, avoid embarrassing themselves in situations where it can’t:

 Shi says that 儿 rolls off of the tongue and is easy to combine with phrases.
 “Beijing dialect is kind of lazy, I think.
 Like 今天儿不错 (it’s a beautiful day) is very comfortable [to say] when you say 儿 with 天.”